asotolongo/msmov/README.md

 ## Errors tips

 * DATE issue  due to locale setting differences:
- Sometimes you can face issues with date format during the data migration, you can solve it using following:
+ Sometimes you can face issues with date/datetime format during the data migration, you can solve it using following:

     * Changing temporally the data type

       ```
-      --change data type
+      --change data type to text
+      --using the msmov option to change the data type
+      INSERT INTO msmov.mssql_columns_type_change (sch,tab,col,typ) VALUES ('dbo','name_of_table','rental_date','text');
+      --or use the ALTER TABLE clause directly
       ALTER TABLE _dbo."name_of_table" ALTER COLUMN data TYPE text ;
       ALTER TABLE dbo."name_of_table" ALTER COLUMN data TYPE text ;
       --migrate data